Healthy Shepherd’s Pie Recipe: Ditch the Potatoes

 Healthy Shepherd’s Pie Recipe

-1 head of cauliflower, cored & cut up in large florets
+- 1 head of cauliflower cut into large florets

-1 cup low fat, low sodium chicken broth
+- 1 c low fat low sodium chicken broth

 - Preheat oven to 450 degrees.
 Line a baking sheet with foil and spray it with the cooking spray.

-- Put the cauliflower and yogurt in a food processor or blender.
-Puree until smooth, about 2 minutes.
+- Puree roasted cauliflower and Greek yogurt until smooth, about 2 minutes.
 Season with salt and pepper to taste.
 Cover to keep warm.

 Make A Simple Switch